MITLibraries/dome-reports/README.md

 ## Setup

-- SQL queries are run against the Postgres database on a separate server in a separate process from the report generation as specified by the system administrator.
-The generated tab-delimited data files (.tsv) are transferred to the local workstation for processing.
+- SQL queries are run against the Postgres database on a separate server as specified by the system administrator.
+The generated tab-delimited data files (.tsv) are transferred to the local reporting workstation.

 - The local reporting workstation is a Mac running OS X and requires the following software: